 Purpose of form.
 Give this form to the third-party payer of your sick pay, such as an insurance company, if you want federal income tax withheld from the payments.
 You are not required to have federal income tax withheld from sick pay paid by a third party.
-However, if vou choose to request such withholding.
-Internal Revenue Code sections 3402(o) and 6109 and their regulations require you to provide the information requested on this form.
+However, if you choose to request such withholding, Internal Revenue Code sections 3402(o) and 6109 and their regulations require you to provide the information requested on this form.
 Do not use this form if your employer (or its agent) makes the payments because employers are already required to withhold income tax from sick pay.
 Note.
 If you receive sick pay under a collective bargaining agreement, see your union representative or employer.
 Definition.
 Sick pay is a payment that you receive:

-- Under a plan your employer takes part in and - In place of wages for any period when you are temporarily absent from work because of sickness or injury.
+- Under a plan to which your employer is a party and - In place of wages for any period when you are temporarily - In place of wages for any period when you are tempor absent from work because of your sickness or injury.